Jaxsbr/local_lense/README.md

 ### configs.json

-The main configuration file located in the project root:
+The main user configuration file located in the project root:

 - **sourcePath** (string, required): Path to your documentation directory
   - Supports `~` for home directory expansion